-Roughly the same number of salmon spawned in 2013 and 2014, yet the number of juveniles produced in 2015 appears to be 75% lower than the previous spring.
-Water temperatures were unusually high during spawning and egg incubation this past year, likely resulting in the demise of a substantial number of eggs.
+Roughly the same number of salmon spawned in 2013 and 2014, yet the number of juveniles produced in 2015 was about 75% lower than the previous spring.
+Water temperatures were unusually high during spawning and egg incubation in 2015, likely resulting in the demise of a substantial number of eggs.